Windows Server Installation Guide

 At //Build2017, Microsoft announced that Windows Subsystem for Linux will be available on Windows Server.
 These instructions walk through running the Windows Subsystem for Linux on Windows Server 1709 and later.

-Enable the Windows Subsystem for Linux
+Enable the Windows Subsystem for Linux (WSL)

-Enable the "Windows Subsystem for Linux" optional feature and reboot.
+Before you can run Linux distros on Windows, you must enable the "Windows Subsystem for Linux" optional feature and reboot.

 Open PowerShell as Administrator and run: